haskell-game/tiny-games-hs/README.md

 ![](play-2.dark.png)

-If you don't have bash, cd into each game's directory and try running the game's .hs file.
+If you don't have bash, cd into each `*/GAME` directory and try running `GAME.hs`.
-If that fails, look for running clues in that file or a nearby readme or the play script.
+If that fails, look for running clues in that file, a readme, or the `play` script.

-Additionally, you can also run `./play {game_name} --help` to view its source code and README if available.
+You can also run `./play GAME -h` to view a game's source code and readme.

 ## Development

-### Runnability tips
+### Runnability

 - Avoid requiring problematic GHC versions.
 In particular GHC <9.2 doesn't work well on mac.
    If you specify a GHC version/stackage snapshot, the current release is ideal (GHC 9.2, lts-20).